solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 resources, get guidance and support, and share details and updates.

 ## Recommended content

+-   [Best practices for alerting on metrics with Azure Database for MySQL monitoring]

 -   Flexible Server: [Configure audit logs (Azure Portal)]